 In the long run, your return on investment is the most significant way to measure a new process.
 Do your research to see which fleet maintenance software is best for your company.

 The size of your fleet will determine overall what is fleet management to your operations, and what benefits it brings.

-So, sign up for a FREE account today to enjoy the full benefits of Detrack including live tracking of all your deliveries, automated notifications at various milestones, and our award-winning electronic proof of deliveries (E-PODs) among many other features that would boost your fleet management.
+So, sign up for an account today to try the benefits of Detrack, including live tracking of all your deliveries, automated notifications at various milestones, and our award-winning electronic proof of deliveries (E-PODs), among many other features that would boost your fleet management.